WCVB-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+The ABC subchannel is offered in ATSC 3.0 (NextGen TV) format from the transmitter of WUNI.

 WCVB is one of a handful of ABC-affiliated stations and one of several Hearst-owned ABC affiliates that broadcast their high-definition signals in 1080i rather than the 720p format of most other ABC stations.
 This includes WCVB's ABC-affiliated sister stations WMUR-TV in nearby Manchester, New Hampshire, WTAE-TV in Pittsburgh, KMBC-TV in Kansas City, and KETV in Omaha, as well as stations not owned by Hearst in eight other markets.

 On July 24, 2012, Hearst Television renewed its affiliation agreement with MeTV to maintain existing affiliations with eight Hearst-owned stations currently carrying the digital multicast network through 2015.
-As part of the renewal, Hearst also signed agreements to add the network as digital subchannels of WCVB-TV and sister stations KCRA-TV in Sacramento, WBAL-TV in Baltimore, KOCO-TV in Oklahoma City and WXII-TV in Greensboro.
+As part of the renewal, Hearst also signed agreements to add the network as digital subchannels of WCVB-TV and sister stations KCRA-TV in Sacramento, WBAL-TV in Baltimore, KOCO-TV in Oklahoma City and WXII-TV in Winston-Salem, North Carolina.
 As WCVB did not operate any additional digital multicast feeds outside of main channel 5.1, MeTV was added on a newly created second digital subchannel of the station on October 1, 2012.
 This also provides WCVB a backup channel to air ABC programming during breaking or pre-planned local news coverage.

 Analog-to-digital conversion

-WCVB-TV terminated regular programming, over VHF channel 5, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 20.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
+WCVB-TV ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 20, using virtual channel 5.

-As part of the SAFER Act, WCVB temporarily kept its analog channel as one of two nightlight stations in the Boston area (alongside WBZ-TV).
-The station's nightlight service loop consisted of the official public service program from the National Association of Broadcasters, a rerun episode of This Old House (a nationally distributed show on PBS presented by Boston's WGBH-TV), and reruns of segments from WCVB's webcasts; all were dedicated to instructions and questions about switching to digital television for viewers who have not yet upgraded their old analog sets.
-The station's analog signal then switched off permanently at the completion of the nightlight service on July 12.
+As part of the SAFER Act, WCVB temporarily kept its analog channel as one of three nightlight stations in the Boston area (alongside WBZ-TV and WGBH-TV).
+The station's nightlight service loop consisted of the official public service program from the National Association of Broadcasters, an episode of This Old House (a nationally distributed show on PBS presented by Boston's WGBH-TV), and reruns of segments from WCVB's newscasts; all were dedicated to instructions and questions about switching to digital television for viewers who have not yet upgraded their old analog sets.
+The station's analog signal then switched off permanently at the completion of the nightlight service on July 13, around midnight.

 In 2019, WCVB shifted from physical channel 20 to 33 because of the spectrum incentive auction, though it does not broadcast (before and after the repack) between channels 38 to 51 which were removed from the television bandplan, repacking stations into channels 2 to 36.